yougov/mongo-connector/mongo-connector/README.md

 as the unique key for the target system.
 The default is "_id", which can be noted by "-u _id"

-`-k` or `--keyFile` is used to specify the path to the authentication key file.
+`-f` is to specify a file which contains the password for authentication.
 This file is used by mongos to authenticate connections to the shards, and we'll use it in the oplog threads.
-If authentication is not used, then this field can be left empty as the default is None.
+The main use of this option is to specify a password without entering it as plaintext.

+`-p` is to specify the password used for authentication.
+If this option is specified along with `-f`, then the password specified here will be used regardless of the contents of the password file.

 `-a' or `--admin-username` is used to specify the username of an admin user to authenticate with.
 To use authentication with the system, the user must specify both this option and the keyFile